TL;DR

 Finding the Right Advice and a Competitive Quote

 Inheritance Tax and insurance planning is a specialist field.
 It is not a DIY task.
-Using an independent, expert broker is essential to navigate the complexities and find the best solution.
+Using a regulated, expert broker is essential to navigate the complexities and find a suitable option for your circumstances.

 - Expert Guidance: We help you understand your IHT exposure and the most effective way to cover it.

-- Market Comparison: We compare Whole of Life plans from all the UK's leading insurers to find the most competitive premiums for your circumstances.
+- Market Comparison: We compare Whole of Life plans from all the UK insurer panel to find the most competitive premiums for your circumstances.

 - Trust Expertise: We guide you through the crucial process of writing your policy in trust.